-If Pokemon Go has you missing some of the old games, don’t despair!
-It’s actually super easy to go back and play them on your Android phone or tablet.
+If you’re missing some of the old Pokémon games, don’t despair.
+It’s actually quite easy to play them on your Android phone or tablet today.
 Here’s how.

-Obviously, the newer a console, the more complex and difficult it is to emulate.
-Currently, everything from the Game Boy Color to the Nintendo DS is able to be emulated on Android.
+Currently, everything from the original Game Boy games to the Nintendo DS titles are available to emulate on Android.
 That includes:

-- Game Boy Color (GBC): Red, Green, Blue, and Yellow; Silver, Gold, and Crystal
+- Game Boy Color (GBC): Gold, Silver, and Crystal

 - Game Boy Advance (GBA): Ruby, Sapphire, and Emerald; FireRed and LeafGreen